 Apart from the sunshine, fresh air, learning & satisfaction there are other advantages of volunteering.
 The camaraderie of like-minded people is one of the best feelings as we toil in our beautiful garden.

 We are always seeking new volunteers to help us in this world-class Garden.
 If you have time available on a Saturday or Wednesday morning (weather permitting) please come down to the Garden and ask one of the volunteers to introduce you to a Council member.
-They will tell you all about our Group, and advise you on all the matters of becoming one of our select group.
-OR contact us at PO Box 2137, Werribee, 3030 or via email on email@example.com
+They will tell you all about our Group, and advise you on all the matters of becoming one of our hardworking group.
+OR contact us at PO Box 2137, Werribee, 3030 or via email on firstname.lastname@example.org

 Deadheading of the roses takes place from October till April and this is the main activitiy during these months to ensure a maximum display of blooms.
 Of course weeding, feeding, spraying, sweeping and other general maintenance tasks continue alongside the seemingly endless deadheading.